nadiamoses/MED04506/README.md

 ## Approach

-A number of assumptions were made
+A number of assumptions were made prior to the task
 - average walking speed between rooms
 - size of rooms are equal
 - all homes have the same layout